Spartan South Midlands Football League

 The Spartan South Midlands Football League is an English football league covering Hertfordshire, northwest Greater London, central Buckinghamshire and southern Bedfordshire.
 It is a feeder to the Southern Football League or the Isthmian League, and consists of five divisions – three for first teams (Premier Division, Division One and Division Two), and two for reserve teams (Reserve Division One and Reserve Division Two).

 The Premier Division is at step 5 (or level 9) and Division One at step 6 (level 10) of the National League System (NLS) respectively.
 Division Two, at level 11, and the reserve divisions are not part of the NLS.

 History

-The league was formed in 1997 by the merger of the Spartan League and the South Midlands League.
-It is also known as the Molten Spartan South Midlands Football League after its sponsors.
+The Spartan South Midlands Football League was formed in 1997 following the merger of the Spartan League and the South Midlands League.
+The inaugural 1997–98 season operated as a transitional structure and consisted of five divisions: Premier Division North, Premier Division South, Senior Division, Division One North and Division One South.
+These divisions were populated by clubs from the two predecessor competitions.

+At the end of the first season, the two Premier Divisions were merged to form a single Premier Division for the 1998–99 campaign.
+The two Division One sections were also discontinued after 1997–98, with the league operating a single Division One from 1998–99 onwards.

+Further restructuring took place in 2001.
+The Senior Division, which had served as the league's second tier since the merger, was renamed Division One, while the existing Division One was redesignated Division Two.
+This created a three‑division structure—Premier Division, Division One and Division Two—that has remained in place since.